chiroptical/slurm-bank/README.md

 # How?

-Using the existing associations in your Slurm database, we use the "RawUsage" from `sshare` to monitor service units on the cluster.
+Using the existing associations in your Slurm database, we use the "RawUsage" from `sshare` to monitor service units (CPU hours) on the cluster.
 From the documentation:

 ``` text
 Raw Usage